Skip to content

 Notes:

-• Activates virtual environment before running command
+• Activates the virtual environment before running the command

 • Exit code matches the executed command

-Run tests using pytest in the virtual environment.
+Run tests via the dev/test runner environment.

 Usage:

-pyve test [PYTEST_ARGS...]
+pyve test [pytest args...]

 Arguments:

-• PYTEST_ARGS (optional): Arguments passed directly to pytest
+• pytest args (optional): Arguments passed directly to pytest

 Examples: